microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 ```

 - `testSdk`: Represents the configuration settings for the test SDK.
   - `tool`: Specifies the name of the testing tool being used.
-In this case, it is "testingplatform".
+In this case, it is `testingplatform`.
   - `version`: Indicates the version of the testing tool.
 Here, it is set to "1.5.0".
   - `allowPrerelease`: A boolean value that determines whether pre-release versions of the testing tool are allowed.
 It is set to false, meaning pre-release versions are not permitted.